theJYC/LinkInABit/README.md

 ### React.js

+React v17 was utilised in order to

+- [Context API](https://github.com/jinyoungch0i/react-context) was utilised for state management
+- [React-Icons](https://react-icons.github.io/react-icons/icons?name=fa) was utilised to selectively import (ES6) Font Awesome icons
+- [Hooks]() were utilised for functional programming and accessing life cycle methods
-[Context API](https://github.com/jinyoungch0i/react-context) was utilised for state management, and [React-Router](https://reactrouter.com/) will be incorporated to allow performant routing on the client-side.
+- [React-Router](https://reactrouter.com/) will be incorporated to allow performant routing on the client-side

 ### Chrome APIs